Plan your wedding speech ahead of time so you don’t get cold feet!

 - Location, location, location: Find out where you’ll be standing, whether there will be a microphone, and if there will be somewhere to rest your notes.
 This will avoid nasty surprises that might keep you awake the night before.

 - Practise makes perfect: Rehearse it out loud over and over again, reading very slowly and emphasising key words.
 You want to know your wedding speech so well that you only need to glance at your notes to remember what comes next.

 - Slowly does it: When your big moment comes, speak slowly and pause between sentences.
 Your audience need time to digest the story before they get the punch line.
 So give them time to get it.

 Many happy wedding speeches.

 Elizabeth Notting – Rydges Capital Hill Wedding Planner

 Rydges Capital Hill's Wedding Planners

-Let our wedding planners Elizabeth and Peter, help you with all your planning from flowers, menu, decorations, room layout, invitations, colour ideas and everything else you can imagine.
+Let our wedding planners Elizabeth and Brad, help you with all your planning from flowers, menu, decorations, room layout, invitations, colour ideas and everything else you can imagine.